Skip to main content

 ๐Ÿ‘‰ Using the secrets with terraform providerโ€‹

-Bet you want to pass the secret to the provider too just like you did with resources, but definately it won't work, because dependencies in terraform doesnt work with providers in terraform yet.
+Bet you want to pass the secret to the provider too just like you did with resources, but definately it won't work, because dependencies in Terraform don't work with providers in Terraform yet.

 provider.tf